Chriisbrown/TrackQuality_package/README.md

 model.full_load("save_dir")
 ```

+To see a single model being evaluated run EvaluateModel

 ### Synthesis

 In order to evaluate the quantisation of the model and the firmware usage there are utilities to synthesize the model.